fortinet-fortisoar/solution-pack-knowledge-base/docs/KBContentPackDoc.md

 This article describes the FortiSOAR™ Knowledge Base Solution Pack (solution-pack-knowledge-base).

-FortiSOAR™ is built using modular architecture and the FortiSOAR™ Incident Response Solution Pack is the implementation of the best practices to configure and use FortiSOAR™ in an optimal manner.
-The FortiSOAR™ Incident Response Solution Pack also contains a lot of sample/simulation/training data that enables you to experience FortiSOAR™ without having all the devices.
+FortiSOAR™ is built using modular architecture and the FortiSOAR™ Knowledge Base Solution Pack is the implementation of the best practices to configure and use FortiSOAR™ in an optimal manner.
+The FortiSOAR™ Knowledge Base Solution Pack provides the user with information about different things like (triage process, tools etc) used in a SOAR.

 ## Deploying Knowledge Base Solution Pack